FerretDB/FerretDB/CONTRIBUTING.md

 # Contributing

+Thank you for your interest in making FerretDB better!

+## Contributing code

-FerretDB is currently developed in either Linux or macOS, everything else is running inside Docker Compose.
+The supported way of developing FerretDB is to modify and run it on the host (Linux, macOS, or Windows with [WSL2](https://docs.microsoft.com/en-us/windows/wsl/)), with PostgreSQL and other dependencies running inside Docker Compose.

 You will need Go 1.18 as FerretDB extensively uses ([fuzzing](https://go.dev/doc/tutorial/fuzz)) and [generics](https://go.dev/doc/tutorial/generics)).
 If your package manager does not provide it yet, please install it from [go.dev](https://go.dev/dl/).

-## Cloning the Repository
+### Cloning the Repository

 After forking FerretDB on GitHub, you can clone the repository: